 - Before making a final decision to purchase homeowner’s insurance from a company, be sure to investigate the reputation of that company.

 - If you own a residence, it generally should be insured for at least 80% of its replacement value, which may be substantially different than its market value.
 Furthermore, make certain that you have adequate insurance coverage on your residence as it increases in value.
-If your homeowner’s insurance policy doesn’t have an inflation rider that increases coverage as the value of your residence rises, request your agent to add the rider to your policy.
+If your homeowner’s insurance policy does not have an inflation rider that increases coverage as the replacement value of your residence rises, request your agent to add the rider to your policy.

 - If you want to reduce the premiums you pay for homeowner’s insurance, one way to do so is to raise the deductible amount on the coverage.

 - Try doing repairs and maintenance yourself or with the assistance of someone else, rather than paying someone to do the work.
-You may be surprised at how many things you can do if you set your mind to doing them, although you may need to check with a “how to” book, a home improvements store, a friend, or a neighbor to determine exactly what you need to do and/or how to do it.
+You may be surprised at how many things you can do if you set your mind to doing them.
+However, you may need to check with a “how to” book, a home improvements store, a friend, or a neighbor to determine exactly what you need to do and/or how to do it.